digidem/comapeo-mobile/docs/EndToEndTests/Project.md

 ## Unjoining a project

-- This test primarily checks for the wording about needing to uninstall the app in order to create or join a new project.
+- This tests the presence of a warning message indicating that the user will need to uninstall the app in order to create or join a new project, if they are already part of a project.

 ### Test Objectives

 - Checks for correct wording
-- Clear the app and run a new flow (see above) to create a new project
+- Clears the state of the app, by removing all app-related data from the device (shared preferences, databases, accounts, etc.), uninstalls the app, and runs a new flow (see above) to create a new project

 ### Special Considerations